liyucheng09/Contamination_Detector/readme.md

 **Check perplexity analysis of QA (BoolQ, SQuAD, QuAD) benchmarks [here](https://github.com/liyucheng09/Contamination_Detector/blob/master/pics/qa.png)**

-**Important:** you should choose apporiate data source for the memorised and clean baselinse.
+**Important:** you should choose apporiate data source for the memorised and clean baselinse if you are doing data contamination analysis.
 For example, qa benchmarks often use wikipedia passages, so you should use wikipedia as the base for the two baselines.

 Again, read [this paper](https://arxiv.org/abs/2309.10677) before you start.